Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-Given that many practically relevant CO problems are \textsf{NP}-hard, it is useful to characterize algorithms for solving them as prioritizing one of two goals.
+Given that many practically relevant CO problems are \textsf{NP}-hard, it is helpful to characterize algorithms for solving them as prioritizing one of two goals.
 The \textit{primal} goal of finding good feasible solutions, and the \textit{dual} goal of certifying optimality or proving infeasibility.
 In both cases, GNNs can serve as a tool for representing problem instances, states of an iterative algorithm, or both.
 It is not uncommon to combine the GNN's variable or constraint representations with hand-crafted features, which would otherwise be challenging to extract automatically with the GNN.
-Coupled with an appropriate ML paradigm (Section~\ref{sec:mlparadigms}), GNNs have been shown to guide exact and heuristic algorithms towards finding good feasible solutions faster (Section~\ref{sec:primal}) or certifying optimality/infeasibility more efficiently (Section~\ref{bb}).
-Beyond using standard GNN models for CO, the emerging paradigm of \new{algorithmic reasoning} provides new perspectives on designing and training GNNs that satisfy natural invariants and properties, enabling improved generalization and interpretability, as we will discuss in Section~\ref{sec:algoreasoning}.
+Coupled with an appropriate ML paradigm (Section~\ref{sec:mlparadigms}), GNNs have been shown to guide exact and heuristic algorithms towards finding good feasible solutions faster (Section~\ref{sec:primal}).
+GNNs have also been used to guide certifying optimality or infeasibility more efficiently (Section~\ref{bb}).
+In this case, GNNs are usually integrated with an existing complete algorithm, because an optimality certificate has in general exponential size concerning the problem description size, and it is not clear how to devise GNNs with such large outputs.
+Beyond using standard GNN models for CO, the emerging paradigm of \new{algorithmic reasoning} provides new perspectives on designing and training GNNs that satisfy natural invariants and properties, possibly enabling improved generalization and interpretability, as we will discuss in Section~\ref{sec:algoreasoning}.

-\subsection{On the primal side: Finding feasible solutions}
+\subsection{On the Primal Side: Finding Feasible Solutions}

 We begin by discussing the use of GNNs in improving the solution-finding process in CO.
-It is natural to wonder whether the primal side of CO is worth exploring when, given sufficient time, exact (or complete) algorithms guarantee to find an optimal solution.
-The following practical scenarios motivate the need for quickly obtaining high-quality feasible solutions.
+The following practical scenarios motivate the need for quickly obtaining high-quality feasible solutions, even if without optimality or approximation guarantees.